openthread/openthread/README.md

     * Spinel - general purpose NCP protocol
     * `wpantund` - user-space NCP network interface driver/daemon
     * Sniffer support via NCP Spinel nodes
+* Border Router
+    * Web UI for configuration and management
+    * Thread Border Agent to support an External Commissioner
+    * NAT64 for connecting to IPv4 networks
+    * Thread interface driver using `wpantund`

 ### What's coming?

-The development of OpenThread is ongoing to regularly provide additional features not available in the standard.
-Currently, we are working on:
+The development of OpenThread is ongoing to provide additional features not available in the standard.
+Check back regularly for new updates, or visit the [openthread-announce](https://groups.google.com/forum/#!forum/openthread-announce) Google Group.

-* Host-side Border Agent support

 # Who supports OpenThread?